An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Random transformation-based data augmentation

-where $\omega$ is a random warp factor, $s$ is the sampling frequency, and $F_{\mathrm{hi}}$ is a boundary frequency.
+otherwise, where $\omega$ is a random warp factor, $s$ is the sampling frequency, and $F_{\mathrm{hi}}$ is a boundary frequency.
 The warping is applied directly to the Mel filter banks.
 VTLP is a popular data augmentation method and has been used for many audio applications, such as vocal tract shape conversion~\cite{Adachi_2007} and acoustic modeling~\cite{Cui_2014,ko2015audio}.
 It has also been extended by using it in an end-to-end recognition framework~\cite{Kim_2019}.

-\subsubsection{Fourier Transform-based Methods}
+\subsubsection{Fourier transform-based methods}

 There have also been data augmentation methods that augment by manipulating the data under a Fourier transform.
 Gao et al.~\cite{gao2020robusttad} proposed utilizing amplitude and phase perturbations in order to augment in the frequency domain.
 This is done by adding Gaussian noise to the amplitude and phase spectra found by a discrete Fourier transform.
-In another example, Eyobu and Han~\cite{Steven_Eyobu_2018} use short-time Fourier transform (STFT) features as one of the features augmented using their method.
+In another example, Eyobu and Han~\cite{Steven_Eyobu_2018} use Short-Time Fourier transform (STFT) features as one of the features augmented using their method.

-\subsubsection{Spectrogram Augmentation}
+\subsubsection{Spectrogram augmentation}

-Normally, like the previously described frequency warping, the augmentation is performed before conversion into a spectrogram.
+Normally, frequency warping data augmentation is performed before conversion into a spectrogram.
 However, recently, a method called SpecAugment~\cite{Park_2019} was proposed that augments the spectrogram data itself.
-In order to augment the data, SpecAugment performs three key operations on the spectrogram, time warping, frequency masking, and time masking.
-SpecAugment's time warping works much like the window warping method in Section~\ref{subsec:timewarping} except with a random duration.
+In order to augment the data, SpecAugment performs three key operations on the spectrogram: time warping, frequency masking, and time masking.
+SpecAugment's time warping works much like the window warping method, except with random duration.
 Frequency masking and time masking mask the spectrograms in their respective domains.
 In this way, SpecAugment is both a time domain and frequency domain augmentation method.

-\section{Pattern Mixing}
+\section{Pattern mixing}

 Pattern mixing combines one or more patterns to generate new ones.
-For random transformations, there is an assumption that the results of the transformations are typical to the dataset.
+For random transformations, there is an assumption that the results of the transformations are typical of the dataset.
 However, not every transformation is applicable to every dataset.
 The benefit of pattern mixing is that it does not make this same assumption.
 Instead, pattern mixing assumes that similar patterns can be combined and have reasonable results.

-\subsection{Magnitude Domain Mixing}
+\subsection{Magnitude domain mixing}